-OSU has defined a number of policies to govern the operation of the university.
+OSU has policies to govern the operation of the university.
 They are published by the administering offices for easy reference.

 OSU’s President and the President’s Cabinet have established general university policies to apply to faculty, staff, and students at Oregon State University.
 Be aware of these policies and where they reside should you find need to refer to them during the course of your career at OSU.

-OSU has defined an Acceptable Use of University Computing Resources policy to ensure that computing resources are used in a manner befitting the standards of the OSU community.
+OSU's Acceptable Use of University Computing Resources policy ensures that computing resources are used in a manner befitting the standards of the OSU community.
 Educate yourself regarding the policy and use resources responsibly.

 The examination policies regulating group exams, final exams, exam conflict resolution, and petitions to change the time of an exam are provided in the catalog.
 Final and group exam schedules for current and near future terms are also available at this link.

 The following guidelines, defined by the vice provost for information services and the university registrar, apply to the release of email addresses in compliance with FERPA and OSU’s policy, Acceptable Use of University Computing Facilities, which states, "The electronic mail system shall not be used for "broadcasting" of unsolicited mail (unless authorized by the department chair or unit head) or for sending chain letters.
 (Broadcast means more than one person as recipient; Unsolicited means without authorization.)

 The communication system "shall not be used for sending of material that reasonably would be considered obscene, offensive, or threatening by the recipient or another viewer of the material."
 See Acceptable Use of University Computing Resources.

 If a request is denied, the requestor will be encouraged to use postal mail.

 OSU is committed to fostering a welcoming and diverse community environment.
 The OSU Discrimination and Harassment policy defines the behavioral expectations of members of the OSU community.